brunopk/sc-rpi/doc/linux_dependencies.md

 **After installing Glances in the Raspberry Pi, install the [Glances add-on for Home Assistant](/doc/homeassistant.md#glances) to remotely visualize the metrics.**

-## libsystemd-dev

-libsystemd-dev used to send logs though the journal systemd service (particularly from a Python source code).
-It can be installed through `apt-get`.

 ## loki

 [Grafana Loki](https://grafana.com/docs/loki/latest/), or sometimes abbreviated as Loki, is a logging tool.
 The [Quick start](https://grafana.com/docs/loki/latest/get-started/quick-start/quick-start/) explains very well the common Loki-Alloy-Grafana architecture. **For SC RPi it's not necessary to install [Alloy](https://grafana.com/docs/alloy/latest/) nor other tools described in the official page, Loki is enough.**